JaxonBauer/CSCI2540-Abstract.Object.Oriented.Data.Structures/README.md

 * A repository of all java projects I have worked on throughout this course (CSCI2540 - Abstract Object Oriented Data Structures)

-* Includes school projects as well as personal projects that I have worked on in years passed.
+* Includes all school projects that I worked on throughout the semester.

 * All projects are purely my own code, as I did not pull this code from anyone or anywhere.